markkolich/havalo-kvs/README.md

 ## Deployment Considerations

 Havalo is **not** an off-the-shelf replacement for <a href="http://aws.amazon.com/s3/">Amazon S3</a>, <a href="http://redis.io">Redis</a>, <a href="http://www.project-voldemort.com/voldemort/">Voldemort</a> or <a href="http://cassandra.apache.org/">Apache's Cassandra</a>.
 If you need completely fault-tolerant, distributed K,V storage then Havalo is probably not for you.

+## Fundamentals

+There are a few fundamental constructs to be aware of when using Havalo and its API.

+* **Repositories** &mdash; Logical containers that hold objects.
+You can think of `repositories` as a directory on disk that holds a bunch of files.
+Each Havalo "user" you create is assigned a unique `repository` identified under-the-hood by a UUID &ndash; that user, once authenticated, can do whatever they want inside of the `repository`.

+* **Objects** &mdash; A blob of binary data, ultimately stored as a file on disk.
+Objects are anything you want up to a reasonable maximum of 2GB.
+Using the API, you can attach pieces of arbitrary meta-data to an object &ndash; sent to the API in the `Content-Type` and `ETag` HTTP request headers.

 ## API